William Edwards Cook: Maison Cook

 Cook's father died in 1924, at which time he became an heir (along with a sister and two brothers) to a substantial amount of money.
 In connection with the settlement of his parents' estate, as well as to enable his wife to get to know his relatives (and vice versa), the Cooks drove across the U.S., from east to west and back again, during a period of about five months in 1925, staying for one month in his Iowa hometown.
 Returning to Europe, they decided to permanently settle in France.
 The sculptor Jacques Lipchitz introduced them to architect Le Corbusier, then largely unknown, who, during this time, was designing a series of villas, including innovative homes for Michael Stein (Gertrude's brother) and Lipchitz himself.
 In 1926, they commissioned the architect to design what Le Corbusier said was the first "true cubic house," called Villa Cook or Maison Cook, on the outskirts of Paris, at 6 rue Denfert Rochereau in Boulogne-sur-Seine.

 Later life

 In his later life, as a friend of Stein's once noted, Cook was primarily known as "the occupant of a house built by Le Corbusier."
-Already dismayed in the 1930s by his continuing lack of success as an artist, he apparently gave up painting, moved temporarily in Rome, and then settled with his wife in 1936 in Palma de Majorca, in the Balearic Islands.
-Majorca had by then become an affordable refuge for expatriate artists and writers, most notably Robert Graves.
+Already dismayed in the 1930s by his continuing lack of success as an artist, he apparently gave up painting, moved temporarily in Rome, and then settled with his wife in 1936 in Palma de Mallorca, in the Balearic Islands.
+Mallorca had by then become an affordable refuge for expatriate artists and writers, most notably Robert Graves.
 In their declining years, both William and Jeanne Cook turned to painting, and both became active participants in the island's artistic community.
-They spent their remaining years in the El Terreno district of Palma de Majorca and are buried in above ground vaults in a small religious cemetery in the nearby district of Genova.
+They spent their remaining years in the El Terreno district of Palma de Mallorca and are buried in above ground vaults in a small religious cemetery in the nearby district of Genova.